 Construction companies sometimes make mistakes or produce work of an inferior quality on their projects.
 This work has to be rectified which costs money and time.
 However, in many cases this work isn't done properly which then increases the original cost.
 How important is quality on your project

-I’ve often seen repairs and rectification work done hurriedly, sometimes even in secret – after-hours.
+I’ve often seen construction repairs and rectification work done hurriedly, sometimes even in secret – after-hours.
 This is obviously unacceptable and results in additional costs.

 1. Repairs must be done correctly so that the structural integrity of the structure isn’t impacted and in such a way that it’s aesthetically acceptable.
-Poorly executed repairs have to be redone, either during the construction period or, sometimes, long after the project has been completed.
+Poorly executed construction repairs have to be redone, either during the construction period or, sometimes, long after the project has been completed.

 2. Usually the repair process must be approved and witnessed by the client’s representative and they’ll often insist the work is redone if they haven’t approved the method.

 "repairing a defect badly often results in additional costs when the problem must be repaired properly later"

 There are often different ways of fixing a problem and the contractor must select one taking into account:

 1. the aesthetics of the repair (it’s often cheaper to do a patch job, which may however look terrible and be a constant reminder to the client of the contractor’s mistake)

 2. the cost of the repair, although cheapest isn’t always best